ASU-SBDC Online Library

 Designed specifically for doing business in San Angelo.
 Learn about the funding options that are available.

 How much money will it take to open the doors of your business?
 Note however, that this is *not* necessarily the complete picture of how much money you will need to get your business off the ground.
-Please call for an appointment with a counselor for more information.
+Please call for an appointment with an advisor for more information.

-This booklet is the cornerstone of our Business Plan class as well as our counseling sessions regarding start up, expansion or purchase of an existing business.
+This booklet is the cornerstone of our Business Plan class as well as our advising sessions regarding start up, expansion or purchase of an existing business.